maxgoedjen/Shakedown/README.md

 To get going, just clone drag the contents of your repository into your project, and call `[SHDShakedown sharedShakedown]` at launch.
 Shakedown will begin listening for shake events automatically.

+### WARNING

+Shakedown uses the private API `UIGetScreenImage()`.
+This allows us to capture whatever's on the screen (including some fancier OpenGL stuff), but is not permitted by Apple in the App Store. **Make sure that you do not ship to the app store with this included, or your app risks being rejected by Apple.**

 ### Reporting Method

 It is highly recommended to configure a reporter to suit your specific needs.
 Shakedown ships with two reporters: email and YouTrack.